 Part 2 and Part 3 (“As you go”) are complementary to the Mapset.
 They offer general information and context, and in-depth route information for sections that really need.
-The Primary Route (thru-hike) and its Alternates, Bypasses, and Extra Credits are described in Part 2.
+The Core Route and Approach Routes are described in Part 2.
 The Section Hikes are described in Part 3.

 // Download pages 1 & 2 from Part 2 — “As You Go”

 These quick-reference spreadsheets list the incremental and cumulative distances and vertical change between key landmarks.
 They are extremely useful in planning your trip, scheduling your day, and gauging your pace.
-Datasheets for the Primary Route and Section Hikes are included.
+Datasheets for the Core Route, Approach Routes, and Section Hikes are included.

 I have included a GPX file with very limited information.
-You’ll find waypoints for trailheads and for select high points, and a track that will help you identify the topographic map tiles you need to download onto your handheld GPS or smartphone.
+You’ll find trailhead waypoints and a crude track that will help you identify the topographic map tiles you need to download onto your handheld GPS or smartphone.
 It does not include a track for the recommended route — that’s for you to figure out.